 Money-back Guarantees – What You Should Know

 Money-back guarantees should be expected for such expensive filtration systems.
 To make sure you’re making the right decision, try a trial period of more than 30 days.
 Be aware of restocking fees and return shipping costs in the terms & conditions, and check if these are your responsibility.

 Look for a 30/60/90-day trial period without fees for a better deal.

 Which company makes the best well water filter system?

 No one can predict every consumer’s experience, but select brands have an undeniable reputation for quality, durability and customer care.
 These are our top picks:

 iSpring makes the industry’s best carbon filter for well water.
 They use only the highest quality block carbon for maximum filtration efficiency and filter life.

-Express Water’s food-grade multilayered sediment filters are safe, efficient and long-lasting.
+Express Water’s food-grade multilayered sediment prefilters are safe, efficient and long-lasting.
 Replacements are affordably priced.

-The best way to filter iron from well water is with a specially designed water softener.
-SoftPro Iron Master systems use air injection technology to maximum iron removal up to 30 ppm— three times more than the competition.
+The best way to remove iron from well water is with a specially designed water softener.
+SoftPro Iron Master systems use air injection system to maximum iron removal up to 30 ppm— three times more than the competition.
 It’s the best iron filter with the highest levels.